pseudocc/posix-uefi/README.md

     return 0;
 }
 ```
-By default it uses Clang + lld, and PE is generated without conversion.
-If `USE_GCC` is set, then the host native's GNU gcc + ld
+By default it uses Clang + lld, and PE is generated directly without conversion.
+If `USE_GCC` is set, then the host native's
-used to create a shared object and get converted into an .efi file.
+GNU gcc + ld is used to create a shared object and get converted into an .efi file, just like how gnu-efi does.

 ### Available Makefile Options